This joint project aimed to contribute to protecting electoral rights of citizens in Ukraine, among other goals.

-The Project “Support to Civil Society, Local Authorities and Human Rights in Ukraine” aims to contribute to protect electoral rights and interests of citizens as well as to significantly increase the level of publicity of election administration in Ukraine.
+This joint project aimed to contribute to protect electoral rights and interests of citizens as well as to significantly increase the level of publicity of election administration in Ukraine.

 With regards to this project, ECES and OPORA developed an inclusive implementing methodology (structured on analytical, communication, training and lobbying components) specifically targeting groups at national and regional levels in order to contribute to dialogue, transparency and accountability with regards to the 2019 and 2020 electoral processes.

-One of the key target groups of the project are state authorities and law enforcement bodies, such as the Verkhovna Rada of Ukraine, National Police of Ukraine, General Prosecutor’s Office, Central Election Commission and other election commissions of different levels.
+One of the key target groups of the project were state authorities and law enforcement bodies, such as the Verkhovna Rada of Ukraine, National Police of Ukraine, General Prosecutor’s Office, Central Election Commission and other election commissions of different levels.

 - effective research on the needs and challenges of electoral process in specific areas,